GNOME/nautilus/.gitlab/issue_templates/Bug.md

 # Steps to reproduce
 <!--
-    Explain in detail what you were doing when the issue manifested.
+    Explain in detail the steps on how the issue can be reproduced.
-    If the issue affects only certain files, a sample would be appreciated.
 -->
 1.
 2.